harttle/liquidjs/docs/source/tutorials/options.md

 {% note info Legacy Versions %}
 Before 2.0.1, <code>extname</code> is set to `.liquid` by default.
 To change that you need to set <code>extname: ''</code> explicitly.
 See <a href="https://github.com/harttle/liquidjs/issues/41" target="_blank">#41</a> for details.
 {% endnote %}

-## root

-**root** is used to specify template directories for LiquidJS to lookup and read template files.
-Can be a single string and an array of strings.
-See [Render Files][render-file] for details.

 ## fs